City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 Nati del Paso, out now

-A collection of contemporary stories of women straddling the Mexican-American divide while finding their place and voice; cultural identity, gender violence, forced migration, sacrifice, love, and resiliency frame suspenseful tales blending social commentary with classic and psychological horror.
+A collection of contemporary stories of women straddling the Mexican-American divide while finding their place and voice.

 Choosing Us: Marriage and Mutual Flourishing in a World of Difference

-Reveals the lessons, mistakes, and principles that have helped the authors navigate race, family history, and gender dynamics in their twenty-plus years of marriage, while inspiring readers to pursue mutual flourishing in their marriages and relationships.
+The authors detail the lessons, mistakes, and principles that have helped them navigate race, family history, and gender dynamics through more than 20 years of marriage.

 Unbossed: How Black Girls Are Leading the Way